john-science/python_for_scientists/classes/02_data_structures/lecture_02.md

     del gdp['Japan']

-To retreive all the keys or values from a dictionary:
+To retreive all the keys or values from a dictionary (Python 2.x):

     >>> gdp.keys()
     ['USA', 'Germany', 'China', 'Samoa', 'Ghana']